 Hiya, I’m Alice and I have Aperts Syndrome.
-Many of you may recognise my face from my previous article I wrote for headlines a couple of years ago.
+Many of you may recognise my face from my previous article I wrote for Headlines a couple of years ago.
 I wrote my life story, explaining what operations I have had over the past 19 years along with the good and the bad things that have happened in my life.

 When I finished writing my story, I was still in a childcare course at Newbury College.
 My plan was to finish college in the summer, and by the September my aim was to be in a job, whether it be in a Nursery or primary school.
 I have wanted to work with children most of my life, so I didn’t have any second thoughts about it.
-Unfortunately, things didn’t turn out quite so simple!
+Unfortunately, things didn’t turn out to be quite so simple!

 I left college in the May, and by the September I was still unemployed.
 I was still looking for a job in childcare, but by this time I had started to rethink my choices…did I really want to work with children?
 During my time being unemployed, I had gone to a local primary school to do some work experience.
 It was a primary school I went to as part of my course, so they were very happy to have me back!
 I only went two days a week, but by the end of the two days I was absolutely shattered!
 This made me rethink my career options, as I couldn’t see myself working 5 days a week, full time, within a childcare setting.